paketo-buildpacks/rfcs/text/0000-image-retention-policy.md

 ## Rationale and Alternatives

 - Do nothing.
-Images will accumulate.
+Images and dependencies will accumulate.
 It will sap project resources.
 - Implement a different strategy.
 Perhaps based on user access patterns, like we can delete images that have not had a pull for more than 30 days.
 The benefit of a limit is that it's predictable and easy to implement.
 It makes it easy for users to understand.

 ## Implementation